 - I think in the shower.

-- When I’m done with other responsibilities, I sit down to draft a new post on P2.
+- When I’m done with other responsibilities, I sit down to Draft

 - I transport my notes into the WordPress desktop app for editing, then fill it in with conversational language.